-icoFoam/cavity tutorial - The fvSolution dictionary
+The fvSolution dictionary

-- The fvSolution dictionary defines the solution procedure. - \bullet The solutions of the p linear equation systems is defined by:
+- The fvSolution dictionary defines the solution procedure. - The solutions of the p linear equation systems is defined by:

 '''

-p

-{
+pFinal

+solver

-solver PCG;
+PCG;

 preconditioner DIC;

+relTol

+0;

+1e-06;

-tolerance 1e-06;
+tolerance

+0.05;

-relTol 0;
+relTol

-}

 '''

-- The p linear equation system is solved using PCG (see later), with the DIC preconditioner (see later). - The solution is considered converged when the residual has reached the tolerance, or if it has been reduced by relTol at each time step. - relTol is here set to zero since we use the PISO algorithm.
+- The p linear equation system is solved using PCG (see later), with the DIC preconditioner (see later). - The solution is considered converged when the residual has reached the tolerance, or if it has been reduced by relTol each time the p equation is solved.
+The pFinal setting copies the settings for p (\$p) but changes relTol to zero at the final corrector. - relTol is here set to zero at the final corrector since we use the PISO algorithm.
 The PISO algorithm only solves each equation once per time step, and we should thus solve the equations to tolerance 1e-06 at each time step. relTol 0; disables relTol.
+See log file, first time step.

-icoFoam/cavity tutorial - The fvSolution dictionary
+The fvSolution dictionary

-\bullet The solutions of the U linear equation systems is defined by:
+• The solutions of the U linear equation systems is defined by:

-U

-{
+'''

+IJ

+solver

-solver smoothSolver;
+smoothSolver;

+smoother

-smoother symGaussSeidel;
+symGaussSeidel;

+tolerance

-tolerance 1e-05;
+1e-05;

+relTol

-relTol 0;
+0;

-}
+'''